bbcmicrobit/micropython/docs/pin.rst

 |  20 | Digital | I2C SDA  | I2C SDA         |
 +-----+---------+----------+-----------------+

-The above table summarizes the pins available, their types (see below) and what they are internally connected to.

 The latest micro:bit device **V2** has two additional pins that you can access in MicroPython, but that are not available via the edge connector: